PlushZ/master-thesis-presentation/slides.md

 </div>

 Note:
+- 1
+- Galaxy is one of the process managers that provides transparency, accessibility, reproducibility
+- In order to respond global SARS-CoV-2 emergency, based on Galaxy there were developed **4 workflows** for clinical SARS-CoV-2 data surveillance
+- These Galaxy workflows suggested by Wolfgang Maier and collegues in principle are divided into two stages: 1 - produces summaries on variant calling and mutation annotation, while 2 - interprets and visualize.
+- Workflows depend on type of input data, library preparation technique used to extract input data and sequencing technology used to obtain reads.
+- 2
-- Galaxy provides transparency, accessibility, reproducibility There were developed 4 workflows for clinical SARS-CoV-2 data surveillance Additionally, Galaxy team has developed bots to assist in SARS-CoV-2 surveillance, a viable tool for automating the analysis of a large number of SARS-CoV-2 sequences regularly.
+- Additionally, Galaxy team has developed **bots** to assist in SARS-CoV-2 surveillance, a viable tool for automating the analysis of a large number of SARS-CoV-2 sequences regularly.
 - Galaxy workflows developed for SARS-CoV-2 clinical surveillance have shown adequate results.
 There are, however, some limitations.
 Currently, Galaxy workflows do not focus on wastewater surveillance.
-Thus, Galaxy workflows can be improved and repurposed to improve SARS-CoV-2 wastewater surveillance.
+Thus, Galaxy workflows can be improved and repurposed to aim for SARS-CoV-2 wastewater surveillance.
 The current thesis attempts to focus on it.

 ------